Aloha ‘Ohana!

 Aloha ‘Ohana,

-Are you over 65?
+Are you or is someone you love over 65?

 Ko’olauloa Health Center offers FREE Welcome to Medicare and Annual Wellness Visits (AW) for preventive care such as depression, cognitive impairment, and assessing fall risk.
 Your first AW can be scheduled within the first 12 months of signing up for Medicare.
 After that, you’re entitled to an AWV in addition to your regular annual physical exams every year.